soulcrancerdev/polymarket-trading-bot-rust/README.md

-# Polymarket/Kalshi - Copy Trading & Arbitrage Bot (Python & Rust)
+# Polymarket - Copy Trading & Arbitrage Bot (Python & Rust)

 A powerful dual-implementation bot for automated copy trading and arbitrage on Polymarket (Polygon blockchain).
 Choose between a flexible Python version or an ultra-fast Rust version for optimized performance.